jasonbayton/11ty/_src/android/android-enterprise-faq/delete-the-ae-bind.md

 </div>

-With the bind removed, you're now ready to re-use the account to create a new bind with your existing or altnernative EMM provider.
+With the bind removed, you're now ready to re-use the account to create a new bind with your existing or alternative EMM provider.